-What this means is that if you don’t focus on your website – and specifically on improving the user experience and making it mobile friendly – you will lose business.
+What this means is that if you don’t focus on your website – and specifically on improving the user experience and making it mobile-friendly – you will lose business.

 Thankfully, the process of optimizing your site for mobile isn’t rocket science, and you can do it on your own with the assistance of WordPress plugins.

-What Is a WordPress Plugin?
+What is a WordPress Plugin?

-A plugin is also called a module (or extension), and is defined as “a piece” of software that adds additional features to your site.
+A plugin is also called a module (or extension) and is defined as a piece of software that adds additional features to your site.

-From a technical point of view, they are written in the PHP programming language (that is the basis of the WordPress platform) and are built to be easily installed from the administration panel of your WordPress site.
+From a technical point of view, they are written in the PHP programming language (which is the basis of the WordPress platform) and are built to be easily installed from the administration panel of your WordPress site.

 In the WordPress community, the saying goes that “for whatever you want to do, a plugin exists.”

 Indeed, plugins are like mobile apps and can help you implement even the craziest ideas you have in your mind.
-To install a WordPress plugin, you must go to your admin panel, the Plugins section, and select the “Add New” option.
+To install a WordPress plugin, you must go to your admin panel, the Plugins section, and select the Add New option.

 Now that you have a little more context about what WordPress plugins are, as well as what they do, here are our top picks for making your site mobile-friendly.